top of page

 The Emergence of the Child Quantity-Quality Tradeoff - insights from early modern academics

-We examine the relationship between family size and human capital among aca- demics in Northern Europe over the two centuries prior to the Industrial Revolution.
-To measure scholars' human capital, we develop a novel and consistent approach based on their publications.
-We 􏰂nd that scholars with a high number of publications shifted from having more siblings to having fewer than others during the 􏰂rst half of the 18th century.
-This shift is consistent with an evolutionary growth model in which the ini- tial Malthusian constraint leads the high human capital families to reproduce more, before being endogenously substituted by a Beckerian constraint with a child quality- quantity tradeo􏰀.
-Our results support a reinterpretation of the Galor and Moav (2002)'s approach, in which the decline of Malthusian constraints is linked to human capital ac- cumulation during the 18th century.
+Consider the transition out of a stagnant Malthusian system spearheaded by high-human-capital people.
+Individuals with a stronger preference for offspring quality may be the first to escape the Malthusian regime and adopt modern fertility behaviours (Galor and Moav 2002).
+To test this hypothesis, we examine the relationship between family size and human capital among academics in Northern Europe in the two centuries before the Industrial Revolution.
+We measure the human capital of academics using a novel approach based on their publications.
+We find that scholars with a higher number of publications than the median shifted from having more siblings to having fewer siblings in the first half of the 18th century.
+Estimating the parameters of an evolutionary growth model by indirect inference, we show how Malthusian constraints initially led the high human capital families to reproduce more, before being endoge-nously replaced by Beckerian constraints with a tradeoff between child quality and quantity.
+Our results support an extension of Galor and Moav's (2002) approach, in which the decline of Malthusian constraints is linked to the accumulation of human capital during the 18th

 by Thomas Baudin and David de la Croix